Kanchenjunga Base Camp Trek

 There are small teahouses with simple rooms, small beds, blankets, and basic facilities, which are shared amongst trekkers.
 Meals are often basic, like dal–bhat, noodles, dhido, and soups.

-In some remote villages like Ghunsa, Kambachen, and Lhonak, there are only 2 or 3 teahouses, so we NHT recommend all trekkers to pre-book the trip, mainly during peak season (spring and autumn).
+In some remote villages of Kanchenjunga like Ghunsa, Kambachen, and Lhonak, there are only 2 or 3 teahouses, so we NHT recommend all trekkers to pre-book the trip, mainly during peak season (spring and autumn).

-Toilet facilities on the Kanchenjunga trail are basic.
-Most teahouses provide simple squat Asian toilets.
 On sections of the trail without teahouses, you may need to go behind a large plant/bush, large stones, or tree away from the trail.

 Toiletries like toilet paper, hand sanitizer, and other essentials are recommended, as they may not be available or could be expensive along the route.